Asfar ibn Shiruya: Reign and downfall

-Asfar now expanded his domains over Ray, Qazvin and other parts of Jibal, initially apparently as a delegate of the Samanids, but thereafter as an sovereign ruler, assuming the emblem of kingship at Ray in disregard of Nasr II and the Abbasid caliph, al-Muqtadir (r.
-908-932).
+Asfar now expanded his domains over Ray, Qazvin and other parts of Jibal, initially apparently as a delegate of the Samanids, but thereafter as a sovereign ruler, assuming the emblem of kingship at Ray in disregard of Nasr II and the Abbasid caliph, al-Muqtadir (r.
+908–932).
 He reportedly killed a great number of the citizens of Qazvin, burned the markets, demolished mosques and killed the muezzin, and prohibited the salah.
 Furthermore, he enforced a poll-tax on the whole population of the city, along with traders visiting from other countries, thus acquiring a vast sum.
 He also appointed his lieutenant and compatriot Mardavij as the governor of Zanjan.

 In 930, Mardavij along with Asfar's brother, Shirzad, were ordered to capture Tarom, the capital of the Sallarid ruler Muhammad ibn Musafir.
 During the siege, Mardavij, on the urging of Makan and Muhammad, betrayed Asfar by revolting against him.
 With the aid of Muhammad and Makan, Mardavij defeated and killed Shirzad, including other members of the Varudavand clan.
 He then marched towards Qazvin, the residence of Asfar.
 However, Asfar managed to flee.
 Mardavij thus founded the Ziyarid dynasty, and became ruler of Asfar's former territories.

 Asfar was chased into Khorasan, being left no choice but to leave the treasure which he had assembled in the castle of Alamut in Daylam.
 When Asfar arrived at Bayhaq, however, he went back, aiming to recover his treasure at Alamut.
 But when he entered Talaqan, a town in Daylam near Qazvin, he was overwhelmed and killed by Mardavij, most likely in 931.